DJ Lag: Career

 In late 2016 at the age of 21, DJ Lag made his live global debut at the Unsound Festival in Poland and finishing up at Seoul's Cake Shop nearly a month later.
-Since then, he's performed at Afropunk New York City and secured a residency at RinseFM.
+Since then, he has performed at Afropunk New York City and secured a residency at RinseFM.
 He also embarked on a four-part worldwide tour called #GqomIsThePresent and was featured on BBC Radio 1, including shows by Diplo and Benji B, with a BBC Radio 1 Essential Mix set hosted by Pete Tong.
 DJ Lag was a featured speaker at the 2019 Amsterdam Dance Event (ADE).